SeunginLyu/seungin-lyu/_posts/2019-05-04-technology-accessibility-design-adding-accessibility-to-my-personal-blog.md

 * Changed the theme to have appropriate color contrast

   I'm using a Jekyll theme called minimal-mistakes.
-It supported a couple of color themes and it came with a 'contrast' theme which was able to pass most of the WAVE color contrast standards.
-But it still had a few subtle color contrast errors that I had to fix manually by inspecting the CSS.
-In the process, I learned that **blue** is a good color to use if you are aiming for zero color contrast errors.
+It supports a couple of color themes and it comes with a 'contrast' theme which passes most of the WAVE color contrast standards.
+But it still has a few subtle color contrast errors that I had to fix manually by inspecting the CSS.
+In the process, I learned that **blue** text on a white background is a good color combination to use if you are aiming for zero color contrast errors.
 * Update heading structures for home, project page

   My blog was missing a few h1 headers and I had to update my layouts to have the appropriate heading levels.
 I could not update the broken headers on my blog posts (which use markdown headers) because there were sadly, so many of them.
 Fixing those headers is definitely one of my future moves with this blog.